 - Chamber of commerce for business owners

-The more they see you around, the more they’ll start to accept you as one of their own.
-I’ve volunteered in our rural area at the local health and wellness center and at the town elections.
+The more they see you around in the rural neighborhood, the more they’ll accept you as one of their own.
+I’ve volunteered at the local health and wellness center and the town elections in our rural area.

 How Long Does It Take People To Become Friends?

-According to Social Self, It takes around 200 hours of shared quality time to become good friends.
+According to Social Self, becoming good friends takes around 200 hours of shared quality time.
 The more often you hang out, the more quickly you’ll become friends.
-But don’t try to rush the process by pressuring someone to hang out all the time.

 Don’t Fear The Flatlander Term